edvin/pillar/docs/concepts/cqrs.md

 Your aggregates accept commands, enforce invariants, and produce events.
 You almost never query aggregates directly for read endpoints in production.
 Instead, the UI/API reads from the projection tables your projectors maintain.

 Under the hood, when you _do_ rehydrate aggregates (e.g. in a command handler), Pillar streams events using your configured **[Fetch Strategies](/concepts/fetch-strategies)**.

+With snapshotting enabled (see [Snapshotting](/concepts/snapshotting)), Pillar can persist and reload the latest aggregate state efficiently.
+That’s what makes it feasible to use aggregates not only for writes, but also for small, focused read flows when projections would be overkill.

 ---